Cardinals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The St. Louis Cardinals and Nolan Arenado take the field in the first game of a three-game series against Joc Pederson and the San Francisco Giants, on Monday at Busch Stadium.
+The St. Louis Cardinals and Jordan Walker will hit the field against the San Francisco Giants and Thairo Estrada at Busch Stadium on Tuesday, with the first pitch at 7:45 PM ET.

-The Giants have been listed as -130 moneyline favorites in this matchup with the Cardinals (+110).
-An 8-run over/under is set for this matchup.
+The favored Cardinals have -115 moneyline odds to win against the underdog Giants, who are listed at -105.
+The over/under is 9 runs for the matchup.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.